-This is a guide with examples on how to setup your groups.
-We highly recommend that you read the rest of the documentation about KB Groups and how their work.
+This is a guide with examples on how to set up your groups.
+We highly recommend that you read the rest of the documentation about KB Groups and how they work.

 After you first install the KB Groups add-on you will see two new tab options:

-Groups Tab allows you to create new groups of users to control their access.
+Groups Tab allows you to create new groups of users and control their access.
 The user’s tab controls user assignment to specific groups and their role in that group.

-Next, you will need to set up your user roles so that you can assign certain people with access to control the editing abilities of your KB articles.
+Next, you will need to set up your user roles so that you can assign access to certain people to control the editing of your KB articles.

 - Choose the Group you want to edit.

-- Choose the role you want to add users too.
+- Choose the role to which you want to add users.

-- You can search for users if you have a large number of users.
+- You can search for users if you have a large number.

-- Click to add user to this role.
+- Click to add a user to this role.

 - Below is a list of your users.
 You can remove them from this role and group.